 8-4478 - Fraternal benefit society benefits.

-12-2740 - Unmatured life insurance contract (but not credit insurance policy); disability or illness benefits needed for support; life insurance proceeds for a person you depend upon.
+12-2740 - Unmatured life insurance contract (but not a credit insurance policy); disability or illness benefits needed for support; life insurance proceeds for a person you depend upon.

 Add any applicable federal nonbankruptcy exemptions.

-This list includes the majority of bankruptcy exemptions available in Vermont.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Vermont may have changed the amounts since this list was last updated.
-Check with your local bankruptcy court or a bankruptcy attorney.
+This list includes the majority of bankruptcy exemptions available in Vermont, but not all.
+Specific exemptions could have qualification requirements, and amounts might have changed since this list was last updated.
+Check the Vermont Statutes Annotated or with a local bankruptcy lawyer.